Sections and Organizers 2020/2021

 The session especially welcomes contributions to the following topics: uncertainty quantification; risk analysis and assessment; Bayesian methods in engineering; decision analysis; stochastic modeling (including spatio-temporal modeling); stochastic mechanics; stochastic algorithms and simulation; stochastic processes (including time series); resampling methods; stochastic networks.
 Applications to large scaled problems are encouraged.

-Andrea Barth (University of Stuttgart), tba
+Andrea Barth (University of Stuttgart), Philipp Petersen (University of Vienna)

 Optimization is the next natural step after simulation with increasing importance in the future.
 The aim of this session is to provide the basis of a holistic overview of all areas of optimization.
 Thus abstracts from both a theoretical as well as an applied perspective are welcome.